Finding a therapy for Huntington’s Disease

 Scientific Background

-If you are interested in this project, please select Susann Schweiger as your group preference in the IPP application platform.
+If you are interested in this project, please select Susann Schweiger (MetRes) as your group preference in the IPP application platform.

 Publications relevant to this project